-A liability for duty charged by this Part arises when a land use entitlement is acquired by an allotment of shares or an issue of units to any person.
+A liability for duty charged by this Part arises when a land use entitlement is acquired by an s.
+86 Part 4 - Acquisition of land use entitlements by allotment of shares or issue of units allotment of shares or an issue of units to any person.